-While this is often a last resort for most gardeners, weedkiller is sometimes the only way to deal with some weed infestations, or to deal with particularly stubborn weeds.
+While this is often the last resort for most gardeners, weedkiller is sometimes the only way to deal with some weed infestations or to deal with particularly stubborn weeds.

-Using weedkiller is often a last resort because it can be damaging to your own delicate plants and the soil you’re growing in, however it’s often very effective and can wipe out the most stubborn weeds so it is effective if risky.
+Using weedkillers is often the last resort because it can be damaging to your own delicate plants and the soil you’re growing in, however, it’s often very effective and can wipe out the most stubborn weeds so it is effective if risky.

 There are many kinds of weed killers from branded sprays to homegrown mixtures, and there are some which are less damaging to your plants and soil than others.
 There are many to choose from so try to find one that suits your needs and see if this works before going for something more expensive or dangerous.

 If you are on this journey of learning how to prevent weeds in your flower beds, it’s worth knowing that weather affects weeding too!

 Weeding during dry weather is the best as wet weather can wash away your weed killer before it can start to work, and this harmful chemical can end up washing into your soil instead of harming your delicate plants.

 Use weedkillers only on dry days to allow them to do their work fully and safely!